ssledz/ssledz.github.io/source/_posts/2018-12-18-monad-transformers-a-quick-recap.markdown

 What about the `Option` ?
 Over the `Option` we are performing **pattern matching**
 - so it means that we need to know something about it structure.

-It's now clear that we can't to abstract over `Option`.
+And because of that we can't to abstract over it.

 This leads us to the definition of **monad transformer** for `Option` and we call it `OptionT`